Last Updated on 20.7.22 by Gorvins

 This decision does not represent blanket permission for employers to snoop.
 It’s important that employers clearly explain to its staff their social media/online communications policy.
 Employers should seek confirmation from staff that the policy has been read and understood so they can show that employees are aware that their working activities online may be checked and monitored.

-To discuss any employment issues with our experienced team, visit our webpage or give us a call on 0161 930 5151.
+To discuss any employment issues with our experienced employment lawyers, give us a call on 0161 930 5151.